 Explore aviation and journey through history at the Palm Springs Air Museum in California

-- F-117 Stealth Fighter Pavilion: F-117 Stealth Fighter surrounded by duplicate cockpit; dashboard; and interactive wall displays showing how stealth technology was developed and how it works.
+- F-117 Stealth Fighter Pavilion: F-117 Nighthawk Stealth Fighter surrounded by duplicate cockpit; dashboard; and interactive wall displays showing how stealth technology was developed and how it works.

 - Saturday Commemorative Programs: Most Saturdays from November through April, there is an educational history program at 1 PM.